 Fastest Descent

-Also known as the Brachistochrone problem: we release a ball from top of slope, how do we shape the slope to minimize the time of descent?
+Also known as the Brachistochrone problem: we release a ball from the top of a slope, how do we shape the slope to minimize the time of descent?

 Implementation